I Went to Both the Inauguration & the Women’s March. This is What I Learned.

 History is a tricky thing.
 It’s rare that you can perceive the exact moment a cultural shift occurs while it’s actually happening.
 Usually the slow, steady, relentlessness of time obscures the importance of events, and it’s not until you look back that you realize “That!
 That was the moment everything changed”.
 What happened last weekend was the opposite of that.
 The impact of what went down was so immediately felt that anyone who knew about it (which was pretty much the entire world) understood that everything was now different.

 As I walked out of Donald Trump’s inauguration there was a gaping chasm in my stomach because I had the stark realization that something monumental had just taken place.
-While I was right, this was the start of a cultural shift, what I didn’t know the real monumental moment had yet to occur.
+While I was right, this was the start of a cultural shift, what I didn’t know was that the real monumental moment had yet to occur.

 To be honest, it was ridiculous that I was even in D.C. in the first place.
 Back around Christmas my cousin Barbara had invited to me to meet her for the Women’s March, “Come stir shit up with me we’ll march together and get arrested together and it will be amazing,” she told me over the phone.
 All I had to do was cover my plane ticket.
 But when I looked them up, they were all in the $400 range, which was too much considering my stupid fine from the Ethics Commission and the fact that I was also getting audited by the IRS.
 So I decided not to go.